Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Fla.
 Stat. § 330.41(5)

-Prohibits operation of drones over any public or private school serving students in voluntary pre-kindergarten through grade 12 at all hours (not limited to school day or weekday).
-Ban applies 24/7, regardless of whether school is in session.
-Affirmative defense: written consent of school principal, school board, superintendent, or governing board.
+Prohibits operating a drone over any public or private school serving students in voluntary pre-K through grade 12 at all hours (day, night, weekends, holidays).
+Applies to school campus premises only.
+Written consent of school principal, school board, superintendent, or governing board is an affirmative defense.
+Law enforcement in compliance with § 934.50 or acting under contract with law enforcement exempt.

 View source